Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 12 min read

-#Zhipu AI#GLM Coding Plan#Z.ai#GLM-4.7#AI Coding Assistant#Budget AI#Code Generation
+#Zhipu AI#GLM Coding Plan#Z.ai#GLM-4.7#AI Coding API#Budget AI#Code Generation

 Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

-• Best Feature: $3/month entry tier with strong benchmark scores (73.8% SWE-bench).
+• Best Feature: $3/month entry tier with strong benchmark scores (73.8% SWE-bench, 85.2% HumanEval).

 What is Zhipu AI's GLM Coding Plan?

-Zhipu AI's GLM Coding Plan is not a standalone IDE or editor.
-It is a subscription service available at Z.ai that gives you dedicated API access to Zhipu AI's GLM series models, specifically optimized for coding tasks like code generation, debugging, refactoring, and agentic workflows.
-You sign up at Z.ai, grab an API key, and plug it into your preferred coding environment—whether that is VS Code with Continue.dev, Cursor, Cline, or even a custom CLI setup.
+Here is where some confusion exists, so let me be precise: GLM Coding Plan is not a standalone IDE, editor, or plug-and-play coding assistant.
+It is a subscription-based API service available at Z.ai that provides dedicated access to Zhipu AI's GLM-4.7 model, specifically optimized for coding tasks like code generation, debugging, refactoring, and agentic workflows.

 Zhipu AI GLM Coding Plan Pricing